freeflowuniverse/herolib/lib/osal/tmux/readme.md

 TMUX is a very capable process manager.

+> TODO: TTYD, need to integrate with TMUX for exposing TMUX over http

 ### Concepts

 - tmux = is the factory, it represents the tmux process manager, linked to a node